NatronGitHub/Natron/tools/MacOSX/README.md

 cd /Users/USER_NAME/Development/dports-dev; portindex"
 ```

-* Install clang-3.4 (don't build the sample project, which is not required and builds using libc++):
+* *Only if the target is OS X 10.6 or below* Install cctools and clang-3.4 (don't build the sample project, which is not required and builds using libc++):
 ```
 sudo port clean llvm-3.4
 sudo port patch llvm-3.4